-- To place eligible offenders sentenced to intermediate punishment on electronic monitoring without undue delay.
+- To place eligible offenders sentenced to probation with restrictive conditions on electronic monitoring without undue delay.

-- To effectively manage the electronic monitoring population, especially with intermediate punishment cases, which is the largest offender group being placed on electronic monitoring.
+- To effectively manage the electronic monitoring population, especially with probation with restrictive conditions cases, which is the largest offender group being placed on electronic monitoring.

 7. The development of an evaluation strategy, which measures the qualitative and quantitative performances of all programs.